Growing Together: A Master Class in Child Development Professional Inquiry

 Trainers: Dr. Jennifer Kampmann & Dr. Andrew Stremmel

 Format: 8 weeks, online with live Zoom sessions on the evenings of March 2, 9 & 23 and April 13 & 27 (6:30-8:00 p.m.
 CST).
-All Zoom sessions will be recorded and available for master class participants to view later if they are unable to attend the live sessions.)
+All Zoom sessions will be recorded and available for master class participants to view later if they are unable to attend the live sessions.

 Office Hours: Available alternating weeks for individualized support.
 Tentatively scheduled March 16, 26 & 30 and April 9, 23 & 30 (6:30-8pm CST).

-Capstone Seminar: 1-day seminar and final presentations on May 8, 2026 at USD Sioux Falls
+Capstone Seminar: 1-day seminar and final presentations on May 8, 2026 at USD Sioux Falls (travel expenses provided).

 Course Experience